Sidhus234/git-the-practical-guide/README.md

 <h2><a id="mergeconflicts">11.
 Handling Merge Conflicts</a></h2>
 In real life, when we try to merge, there could be conflicts.
 This can happen when two different people work on same file.
 In this scenario, it always better to view the difference between conflicts and resolve this.
+More infor can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_advanced_merging)

 <h2><a id="mergerebasecherrypick">12.
 Merge - Rebase - Cherry Picking</a></h2>
 Cherry picking adds a specific commit to branch (HEAD).
 This also copes commit with new ids.
 Say we have multiple commits And we want to just merge one commit changes to the main branch. git-cherry-pick {hash of commit} run while being in main branch.